Vizzuality/aqueduct-flood/README.md

 3. Cd into the repo and run docker compose up  to build your image and fire up the container.
 Visit localhost:3030.
 Ctrl C to stop.
 4. The app hangs up on API calls to Carto currently.
 If you want it to load without trying to access Carto, comment out this line in docker-compose.yml: REACT_APP_WRI_API_URL: //api.resourcewatch.org

-## Branches

-1. Treat aqueduct-gr as the main/production branch.
-This is the only branch we should push to Pantheon.
-Do not use master.

 ## Deployment